joshnuss/1000experiments.dev/posts/152-command-pattern-with-cloud-functions.md

 For the [code animation project](/tag/code-video), I am planning to use a [command store](/posts/command-store).

-In my initial prototypes I used a [stores to represent the data](/posts/command-store-with-live-updating), but stores means local state.
-So this experiments explores using remote state, with the local stores reflecting.
+In my initial prototypes, I used a [svelte stores to represent the data](/posts/command-store-with-live-updating), but svelte stores means local state.
+So this experiment explores using remote state the cloud, with the local stores being only a reflection.

 ## Cloud functions

-The commands will happen in a cloud function that will update [supabase](https://supabase.io):
+The commands will mutate state in a cloud function and the result will be stored in [supabase](https://supabase.io):

+## Execute function

+The execute function runs a command handler, increment the pointer and updated the db.

 ```javascript
 // routes/animations/[id]/commands/execute.js